Washington HOA Law Changes 2026: What Every Board Must Know About SB 5129 and WUCIOA Compliance

 WUCIOA standardizes resale certificate requirements across all community types.
 The key changes:

-• Fee cap: Preparation fees capped at $275 for initial certificates, $100 for updates (RCW 64.90.640)
+• Fee cap: Preparation fees capped at $275 for the initial resale certificate, with a separate $100 cap for updates issued within six months of the original (RCW 64.90.640(2)).

-• New mandatory disclosures: Associations must now disclose EV charging provisions, sale proceeds restrictions, use/occupancy/rental restrictions, age-related restrictions, and common element sale or encumbrance status — in addition to the existing disclosures under RCW 64.34.425
+• New mandatory disclosures: Associations must now disclose EV charging provisions, sale proceeds restrictions, use/occupancy/rental restrictions, age-related restrictions, and common element sale or encumbrance status — in addition to the existing disclosures under RCW 64.34.425.

 • Statutory completeness: Every required section must be affirmatively addressed.
-"Unknown" is not compliant — the board must confirm or deny each disclosure item
+"Unknown" is not compliant — the board must confirm or deny each disclosure item.

 For boards currently preparing resale certificates by hand, this expansion of mandatory disclosures makes manual preparation even more error-prone.
 See our full guide to Washington resale certificate requirements for the complete statutory checklist and what each section requires.